 GW Pharmaceuticals isn't profitable at this point.
 However, the company should have plenty of cash on hand to fund operations while Epidiolex sales grow.

 My favorite among the ancillary providers to the marijuana industry is Scotts Miracle-Gro.
 The company is the leading provider of hydroponics products to cannabis growers.
-Although the stock struggled in 2018, I think brighter days are ahead for Scotts as California recreational marijuana picks up momentum and more U.S. states legalize medical and/or recreational marijuana.
+Although the stock struggled in 2018, Scotts was a big winner in 2019 as recreational marijuana picked up momentum in California, and markets expanded in other U.S. states that have legalized medical and/or recreational marijuana.

 Scotts is led by a veteran team including Jim Hagedorn, who has been CEO since 2001.
-The company is not only profitable, it pays a dividend currently yielding 2.6%.
-Scotts' debt of close to $2 billion is higher than I'd like.
-However, the company borrowed primarily to fund its expansion efforts -- a good thing, in my view -- and is committed to reducing its debt.
+The company is not only profitable, it pays a dividend, which currently yields 2.3%.
+Scotts' debt of close to $1.7 billion is higher than I'd like, but the company borrowed primarily to fund its expansion efforts -- a good thing, in my view -- and is committed to reducing its debt.

-One knock against the Horizons marijuana ETF, however, is that its expense ratio of 0.86% is really high compared to many other index ETFs.
-It's even higher than the 0.75% expense ratio of the ETFMG Alternative Harvest ETF.
-Also, because of the risks discussed earlier, I think investors are better off choosing the strongest individual stocks rather than buying a marijuana ETF that also holds weaker stocks.
+One knock against the Horizons Marijuana ETF, however, is that its expense ratio of 0.87% is really high compared to many other index ETFs; it's even higher than the 0.75% expense ratio of the ETFMG Alternative Harvest ETF.
+Also, because of the risks discussed earlier, I think most investors are better off choosing the strongest individual marijuana stocks, rather than buying a marijuana ETF that also holds weaker stocks.

 6. Invest carefully

-What exactly does "invest carefully" in marijuana stocks mean?
-For some investors, the best approach will be to avoid marijuana stocks entirely.
-These stocks simply aren't a good fit for conservative investors.
+What exactly does it mean to "invest carefully" in marijuana stocks?
+For some, the best approach will be to avoid them entirely; these stocks simply aren't a good fit for conservative investors.
 Only the most aggressive investors who can tolerate high levels of risk should jump in.

-Even aggressive investors should only buy a marijuana stock after completing the five previous steps.
-Marijuana stocks are both risky and highly volatile.
-Putting too much of your investment portfolio into any marijuana stock or ETF isn't wise.
+Even aggressive investors should only buy in after completing the five previous steps.
+Marijuana stocks are both risky and highly volatile; putting too much of your investment portfolio into any marijuana stock or ETF isn't wise.

 You might want to consider starting off only with a small position in a marijuana stock.
 As the cannabis market grows and a company's increasing revenue and earnings confirm your decision to buy the stock, you could then add to your position.
 If the growth you were counting on doesn't materialize, you should reevaluate your assumptions.

 Also, some marijuana stocks are arguably safer than others.
 For example, Scotts Miracle-Gro makes most of its revenue outside of the cannabis industry.
-The company has been selling lawn and garden products for a long time and doesn't face some of the risks associated with cannabis products in that market.
+The company has been selling lawn and garden products for a long time, and in that market it doesn't face many of the risks associated with cannabis products.
 Less aggressive investors might prefer a stock like Scotts to a more pure-play marijuana stock like Canopy Growth.

 7. Monitor changing industry dynamics closely

-Investors are better off taking a long-term view when buying stocks.
-That being said, the dynamics in the marijuana industry are rapidly changing.
-The criteria used in making a buying decision now could be dramatically different just a few months in the future.
+Generally speaking, investors are better off taking a long-term view when buying stocks.
+That being said, the dynamics of the marijuana industry are rapidly changing.
+The criteria used in making a buying decision now could be dramatically different just a few months down the road.

-Because of this, I recommend that investors monitor any marijuana stocks or ETFs that they buy, along with the overall industry itself, very closely and frequently.
+Because of this, I recommend that you monitor any marijuana stocks or ETFs that you buy, along with the overall industry itself, very closely and frequently.
 Some changes could be beneficial -- for example, potential relaxation of U.S. federal marijuana laws.
 Other changes, however, could be bad news, such as the possibility that European medical cannabis markets don't grow as quickly as expected.

 Tremendous growth should be in store for the global marijuana industry.
-That growth might not come as evenly as investors would prefer, though.
+That growth might not come as evenly as you'd prefer, though.
 Following these seven steps can help you navigate this exciting and challenging opportunity.